Mullingar: Economy

 Among Mullingar's exports are items of pewterware produced by Mullingar Pewter.
-Also associated with Mullingar is Genesis Fine Art, which produces gift items.
-The "Pilgrims" sculpture on Mullingar's Austin Friars Street, at which location there once stood an Augustinian Friary, was crafted by Genesis on foot of a commission by the Mullingar chapter of Soroptimists International.

-Mullingar's commercial sector has expanded in recent years from just a few shops on the town's main thoroughfares – Oliver Plunkett Street, Austin Friars Street, and Mount Street – to several major shopping areas.
-There is an out-of-town retail park at Lakepoint (about 1.6 km from the town centre), the Harbour Place Shopping Centre near the town centre, and a development at the Green – on the site of the former Avonmore and Penneys units.

-The town has a mix of local retailers and chain stores, and branches of the major banks.
+Genesis Fine Art and Mindy Brownes Interiors, a wholesale business which produces bronze gift items and furniture, is based in Mullingar.

+Mullingar's commercial sector, as of the 2020s, contains a mix of retail and food services on the town's main thoroughfares – Dominic Street, Oliver Plunkett Street, Mount Street, Castle Street and Pearse Street.

+The town has two shopping centres.
+Harbour Place Shopping Centre, opened in 1997, is anchored by Dunnes Stores.
+Fairgreen Shopping Centre, opened in 2005, is also located in the town, and has a number of retail outlets including JD Sports, Penneys and TK Maxx.

 The town also has a credit union, Mullingar Credit Union (formerly known as St. Colman's House).

 A proposed development, named "Mullingar Central", was to have been located between Mount Street, the railway station and Blackhall Street.
 Planning permission was granted for retail, commercial and residential units.
 Phase 1, which included tax offices, library, civic offices and County Council buildings was officially opened on 11 June 2009.
 Phase 2, however, did not proceed.